• Free shipping on all orders

 Gray cat eating from the bowl

-Image Credit: Skrypnykov Dmytro, Shutterstock
+Image by: Skrypnykov Dmytro, Shutterstock

 Pigs’ Ears Nutrition

 Pigs’ ears are not exceptionally nutritious.
 Pigs’ ears do contain a protein content of around 69% on average, according to Bully Sticks.
-However, it’s worth taking their words with a grain of salt since they make rawhide products and will be more inclined to provide information to help them sell those.
+However, it is worth taking their words with a grain of salt since they make rawhide products and will be more inclined to provide information to help them sell those.

 Nutritionix notes that pigs’ ears contain a high amount of sodium at about 8% of a human’s daily allotment — which is 56 times greater than the recommended amount for cats.
 This could be especially worrying for any cat owners who have cats with kidney problems.